-In this section, we depart from the standard Kalman filter framework.
-We adopt a model of non-Bayesian beliefs where consumers revise their forecast using a reference based on their experienced inflation history.
-In this framework, consumers receive signals and compare them to their history of forecasts for the next period.
-By making that comparison when forecasting, consumers can put more weight on the new information they receive or on their past history-specific information.
-Our framework allows for both scenarios.
+In this section, we depart from the standard Kalman filter framework outlined in Appendix B and introduce a model of non-Bayesian beliefs where consumers revise their forecast using a reference based on their experienced inflation history.
+Within this framework, consumers receive signals about inflation and compare them to their history of forecasts for the next period.
+By comparing both elements when forecasting, consumers may rely more heavily on the new information they receive or on their past history-specific information.
+Our analysis allows for both scenarios.

-When consumers put more weight on the likelihood of new information for forecasting, our setting would be as in Bordalo et al. (2019), related with the representativeness heuristic.
-When consumers put more weight on their past history-specific information for forecasting, it would be associated with the availability heuristic (Tversky & Kahneman, 1973).
-That is, when forming expectations, consumers use their available information related in this case to their history, instead of sampling the complex current information that is needed to form future expectations about the economy.
-This version of the model can also be related to the conservatism bias (Edwards, 1968),
+When consumers place greater weight on new information when forming expectations, our setting aligns with Bordalo et al. (2019) and relates to the concept of representativeness heuristic.
+In contrast, when consumers rely more heavily on their past history-specific information, their behavior can be associated with the availability heuristic (Tversky & Kahneman, 1973).
+In this case, when forming expectations, consumers use their available information related to their past experiences instead of sampling the complex, current information required to forecast the future.
+This version of the model also connects with the concept of conservatism bias (Edwards, 1968), as consumers underweight new signals when forming their beliefs.